alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems/issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline runs pretty slow on my laptop (0.5 FPS).
 Main areas of improvement I see are:
-* try computing HOG for channels in parallel
+* try computing HOG for channels in parallel.
-* experiment with windows that overlap less and with fewer scales, as combined with the heatmap the result might be comparable
+* experiment with windows that overlap less and with fewer scales, as combined with the heatmap the result might be comparable.
 * I had very few false positives (which is good), but I took me a while to figure out a way how to get rid of them.
 I came up with "boosting" solution that allowed to have a higher threshold, but there might be more options to explore.
-* covnets might also work nicely for this project
+* Deep neural networks might also work nicely for this project.